Elam in the Bible: Understanding an Ancient Kingdom's Role in Scripture

 Elam's First Biblical Appearance

-Elam makes its dramatic entrance into biblical narrative in Genesis 14:1, where we encounter "Kedorlaomer king of Elam" as one of the four kings who waged war against five cities in the Jordan Valley, including Sodom and Gomorrah.
+Elam makes its dramatic entrance into biblical narrative in Genesis 14:1, where we encounter "Chedorlaomer king of Elam" as one of the four kings who waged war against five cities in the Jordan Valley, including Sodom and Gomorrah.
 This conflict directly involved Abraham (then called Abram) when his nephew Lot was taken captive.

-The fact that Kedorlaomer is described as the apparent leader of this coalition suggests that Elam was already a significant regional power during Abraham's time, around 2000 BC.
+The fact that Chedorlaomer is described as the apparent leader of this coalition suggests that Elam was already a significant regional power during Abraham's time, around 2000 BC.
 Abraham's successful rescue mission against these kings demonstrates both his military capability and God's protection over His chosen servant.

 Elam in the Prophetic Books